-The Company is of the opinion that it has sufficient working capital to cover the working capital needs for a period until end of Q3 2019.
-At the date of this Securities Note, the Issuer is of the opinion that it does not have sufficient working capital to cover its working capital needs for the next 12 months following the date of publication of the Prospectus.
+Taking into account the Subordinated Bonds and the proceeds of the Private Placement which will be paid on 1 July 2019, the Company is of the opinion that it has sufficient working capital to cover the working capital needs for a period of at least 12 months following the date of publication of the Prospectus.

-From the private placement of March 2018, the Company has been able to collect € 13.75 million in cash and expect to collect € 5.70 million until the end of Q3 2019.
+From the private placement of convertible bonds of March 2018, the Company has been able to collect $\in$ 16.50 million in cash at the date of this Document and expect to collect $\in$ 2.95 million until the end of Q3 2019.